 Purchase a Disaster Preparedness Backpack: The City is now selling customized, pre-filled Disaster Preparedness Backpacks for $50.
 You can purchase a backpack using a credit card through our recreation system and either pick up the backpack at City Hall or have it delivered by a volunteer.
+You can also purchase it via cash or check at City Hall.
 See what’s inside your backpack here and email us with any questions at DisasterPrep@cityofalisoviejo.com.

 Hazard Specific Preparedness Flyers

 There is nothing more important than preparing you and your family for the unfortunate possibility that disaster can strike at any time.
 The City of Aliso Viejo is susceptible to damaging earthquakes and unpredictable wildfires.
 You can lessen the impact of a disaster by preparing you and your household, pets, neighborhood, place of business, house of worship, school, and anywhere you spend your time.